bhopals/responsive-layout-demo/README.md

  max-width : 100%;
  ```

  By doing that, we are telling the image to not to wider than the container or any element it contains.
 This case is very much valid when a Desktop Image is being shown on mobile devices.
+In other words, by doing that, the image will never be wider than the width of the view port.